koinos/koinos-docs/docs/developers/guides/token.md

 Contract 'test' at address 163m4hKj1QHLCyHgnyNPw8TZU5ov25QGQX registered
 ```

-We will now have new commands avaiable to us to interact with our contract.
+We will now have new commands available to us to interact with our contract.

 To make sure it all worked we can try the command `test.symbol`